 Pour over veggies, mixing well and serve.

-This organic-vegetable-salad is best when served at room temp., same day it is prepared.
+This organic-vegetable-salad is best when served at room temp., the same day it's prepared.

 200 calories, 3 g. protein, 15 g. fat, 16 g. of carbohydrates.